blockworks-foundation/mango-explorer-examples/README.md

 It will then load and run the `MarketMaker`, with a fresh 'pulse' every 30 seconds.
 It will place `Order`s, cancel existing `Order`s, or leaving suitable `Order`s as they are.

 This is the full `MarketMaker`, the same one run via the `marketmaker` command in the [Quickstart](https://github.com/blockworks-foundation/mango-explorer/blob/main/docs/MarketmakingQuickstart.md), but with a custom (editable!) configuration, running in your browser.

+## Practical: Run the Marketmaker (Spot)

+This [spot-market example](PracticalRunMarketmakerSpot.ipynb) builds on the previous [perp-market example](PracticalRunMarketmaker.ipynb) to show how to run a marketmaker against a spot market and - importantly - show what similarities and differences there are.

+The bulk of the code is the same, but spot markets use different mechanisms to load the `ModelState` and a different `CollateralCalculator`.

 # Support